 If he is not negatively affected by his stuttering, then it's likely that he doesn't really care about stuttering and so he's not noticing the times that he's stuttering.

-One way to assess the child’s awareness of stuttering and the impact that stuttering causes for the child’s life is through the Overall Assessment of the Speaker’s Experience of Stuttering (OASES).
-If the OASES shows that the child is experiencing minimal negative impact, then it wouldn't surprise me if he does not tend to notice his stuttering much because it's simply not standing in the way for him.
+One way to assess the child’s awareness of stuttering and the impact that stuttering causes for the child’s life is through the Overall Assessment of the Speaker’s Experience of Stuttering (OASES; Yaruss & Quesal, 2016).
+If the OASES shows that the child is experiencing minimal negative impact, then it wouldn't surprise me if he does not tend to notice his stuttering much, because it's simply not standing in the way for him.
 In that case, I'd have to ask whether he even needs to be in therapy at this juncture: if he's communicating freely, not held back by his stuttering, not experiencing negative reactions to his stuttering, etc., then he may not need therapy just now.
 Sure, we could work on him to practice speaking strategies, but he would have little or no incentive to use them if he's not bothered by his speech.
+(I talk about this more in a blog post focused on helping parents understand when it's time to dismiss a child from therapy.)

 If the OASES shows that he does have negative impact, then I would absolutely be working on increasing awareness so that he can have the opportunity to use management strategies (if appropriate) to diminish the impact of stuttering on his communication.
-Videos, speech detective and “catch me” games, pseudostuttering, activities such as “Ways our voices work,” and such can help with this.
-(You can find more information about activities for creating awareness in a supportive way in School-Age Stuttering Therapy: A Practical Guide.)
+Videos, speech detective and “catch me” games, pseudostuttering (fake stuttering), activities such as “Ways our voices work,” and such can help with this.
+You can find much more information about activities for creating awareness in a supportive and appropriate way in School-Age Stuttering Therapy: A Practical Guide.

 Either way, I would approach it cautiously so as not to cause the child to feel bad about his stuttering.
 Put simply, we don't want to create a problem in the child just so we can treat a problem, and just because a child is stuttering doesn’t mean that he needs therapy to change his speech (he may need therapy for other aspects of stuttering, or he may not need therapy at all).